7 Lessons from a “Top Women in Banking” Management Team

 Management Tip 2: Be human

 “My biggest a-ha moment was when my mentor told me, ‘You need to let people see the Crystal I see.
-If they see her, they’ll love you,’” recalls Crystal Low, executive vice president and director of Zions Bank’s Business Payments and Technology department.
+If they see her, they’ll love you,’” recalls Crystal Low, executive vice president, Treasury Management Middle Office.
 “I learned to stop being a robot and being me.
 Part of that is having emotions.
 Anybody who tells you to check your emotions at the door is wrong.
 Anything worthwhile in our lives is personal which comes with emotions, some positive to celebrate wins and some negative dealing with disappointment.”

 For Low, that means talking to her team about how her life can be complicated and that she responds by creating her own flexibility.
 Sometimes that means working at Starbucks so she can be uninterrupted, or coming in to the office a little later to squeeze in a morning workout.